 Wrist Joint Replacement

-In some areas, nonessential orthopaedic procedures that were postponed due to COVID-19 are now resuming.
+In many areas, nonessential orthopaedic procedures that were postponed due to COVID-19 have resumed.
 For information: Questions and Answers for Patients Regarding Elective Surgery and COVID-19.
 For patients whose procedures have not yet been rescheduled: What to Do If Your Orthopaedic Surgery Is Postponed.

-Joint replacement surgery in the wrist is less common than knee or hip replacement, but can be an option if you have painful arthritis that does not respond to other treatments.
+Joint replacement surgery of the wrist is less common than knee or hip replacement, but can be an option if you have painful arthritis that does not respond to other treatments.
 In wrist joint replacement surgery, the damaged parts of the wrist bones are removed and replaced with artificial components.